drchrisch/napari-spofi/README.md

 configurations (please see [StarDist](https://github.com/stardist/stardist/) for a full discussion).

-Start training and watch the 'loss' and 'val_loss' values, which should decrease steadily while their ratio should remain at 1 as training progresses.
+Start training and watch the 'loss' and 'val_loss' values, which should decrease steadily while their ratio should roughly remain at 1 as training progresses.

-The retrain option allows the selection of a model for retraining.
+The retrain option allows the selection of an existing model for retraining.

 ### Predict instances
 Go to the 'prediction' section of the widget to start spot prediction for the